El Salto Costa Rica: Free Tarzan Rope Swing And Swimming Holes In La Fortuna / Arenal

 First and foremost, El Salto Costa Rica is a free hangout place frequented by both Costa Ricans and foreigners.
 People visit the spot to swim (in Rio Fortuna), give the Tarzan rope swing a go, enjoy a picnic, and/or relax.

 As locals who have resided in La Fortuna for many years, we’ve visited El Salto Costa Rica numerous times and we keep going back.
 It’s a fun and carefree place to be, though it’s a lot more popular these days than it used to be.
-15 years ago we’d have the place all to ourselves.
+Back in the mid-to-late-2000s, we’d have the place all to ourselves.
 We’d sunbathe along the riverbed unbothered, use the rope swing without waiting in a line, and even kayak over the El Salto Waterfall into an unoccupied river pool below.
 Here are some old videos I dug up of Ricky using the rope swing and kayaking over the El Salto Waterfall.
-Pardon the poor resolution; these videos were shot when digital cameras were “new advanced technology”. 😉
+Pardon the poor resolution; these videos were shot when digital cameras were “new advanced technology.” 😉

 El Salto Costa Rica’s lesser-known swimming hole